EU debates national energy plans amid calls for more coordination

 EU finance ministers are discussing how governments should respond to high energy prices amid warnings the EU financial system is at risk, with sessions scheduled on Monday and Tuesday (3 and 4 October)

-"We are going to discuss what kind of support EU member states are providing," EU commissioner for economy Valdis Drombrovski's said ont arrival on Monday.
+"We are going to discuss what kind of support EU member states are providing," EU commissioner for economy Valdis Drombrovski's said at arrival on Monday.
 "Also to the extend it happens in a coordinated way."

 Join EUobserver today